 Follow the journey for building an app using available datasets (or entity sets for services from Mendix apps) from the Data Hub home page, or try building a quick app by following How to Share Data Between Apps.

 Mendix Data Hub has components to enable the flexible sharing of datasets.
 The following diagram shows how these components enable app development using shared datasets:

 - Published apps and other software expose datasets in OData services that can be used to provide a consistent and reliable network of shared data.
 The data is maintained in the respective source apps.

-- In Studio Pro, published OData services exposing datasets (or entity sets as they are named in Studio Pro) connecting to the available data are automatically registered in the Data Hub Catalog.
+- In Studio Pro, exposed OData services (or entity sets as they are named in Studio Pro) are automatically registered in the Data Hub Catalog when your app is deployed.
 OData services from other applications can also be manually registered.
-For each service, structural and descriptive metadata and the location of the datasets is registered in the Data Hub Catalog.
-Curation of registered services and datasets is done by Owners of the service, Data Hub Admin and Data Curators.
+For each service, metadata is registered in the Data Hub Catalog.
+Owners of the service, Mendix Admins, and Data Hub Curators can curate this metadata.